darioizzo/dcgp/README.md

 The first research paper describing dCGP use to solve symbolic regressions problems such is:

 Izzo, Dario, Francesco Biscani, and Alessio Mereta.
 "Differentiable Genetic Programming." arXiv preprint arXiv:1611.04766 (2016).

+Please quote the use of this software as:

+Izzo, Dario, Francesco Biscani (2020). dcgp: Differentiable Cartesian Genetic Programming made easy.
+Journal of Open Source Software, 5(51), 2290, https://doi.org/10.21105/joss.02290

 Preliminary documentation can be found at http://darioizzo.github.io/dcgp/